 Texas Southern University follows the guidelines of the Center for Disease and Prevention (CDC) and the American College Health Association (ACHA) which recommends that college students be current with all immunizations.
 Beginning January 1, 2012, all newly admitted students and any student returning to the university following a break in enrollment of at least one fall or spring semester, will be required to have the meningitis vaccination or an approved exemption prior to attending classes.
 To meet the immunization requirement, the student must provide evidence of an initial bacterial meningitis vaccination or booster during the five-year period preceding and at least 10 days prior to the first day of classes.
 Students are also encouraged to consult with a physician about the need for the immunization against bacterial meningitis to prevent the disease.

-A student is not required to submit evidence of receiving the vaccination against bacterial meningitis or the evidence of receiving the booster if:
+A student is not required to submit evidence of vaccination against bacterial meningitis if:

 - the student is enrolled only in online or other distance education courses